-The knowledge test will focus on the knowledge only aspects from across the entire breadth of the Standard but will also cover underpinning knowledge for the skills.
-The scenario based questions will ensure apprentices are able to apply knowledge from across the Standard in an incorporated way (not in isolation).
-These will typically replicate real life issues/problems encountered in the industry.
+The knowledge test will focus on knowledge-only aspects from across the entire breadth of the standard, but will also cover underpinning knowledge for the skills.
+The scenario-based questions will ensure apprentices are able to apply knowledge from across the Standard in an incorporated way (not in isolation).
+These will typically replicate real-life issues and problems encountered in the industry.

-The skills test will consist of 3 simulated practical tasks that will holistically assess the skills, knowledge and behaviours described in the Apprenticeship Standard.
+The skills test will be tailored to the pathways the apprentice has chosen to study.
+It will consist of 3 simulated practical tasks that will holistically assess the skills, knowledge and behaviours described in the Apprenticeship Standard.